lissafranzini/python_studies/README.md

 6. Learn algorithm design by building a shortest path algorithm<br>
 7. Learn recursion by solving the tower of hanoi puzzle<br>
 8. Learn data structures by building the merge sort algorithm<br>
+9. Learn classes and objects by building a sudoku solver<br>